 The site and surrounding properties are currently zoned R-UGA.
-The proposed development will not affect land use of surrounding properties b.
+The property has mostly residential around it with a vacant property to the East.

+b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?